imanjosh/IP-and-Legal-Contract-Management-System/README.md

 The system provides a structured way to handle **legal cases** and **consultations** while maintaining data integrity and consistency across all entities.

 ## Purpose
-The goal of this project is to create a comprehensive data model that supports IP-related legal processes ,from client consultations to case management enabling efficient tracking of intellectual property and associated legal documentation.
+The goal of this project is to create a comprehensive data model that supports IP-related legal processes, from client consultations to case management enabling efficient tracking of intellectual property and associated legal documentation.

 Citation:
 - Project built on the sample project provided, using it as a template.

 - Learnt trigger statements from websites like: https://www.geeksforgeeks.org/sql/sql-trigger-student-database/ and many youtube videos.